pkoretic/csDefault/README.md

 <h1>
       Cross-browser
 </h1>
 **try it in IE**!
-Notice how everything looks the same as in other browsers - using CSS3!
+Notice how everything looks the same as in other browsers - using CSS!
-(Note that css3PIE is not used anymore, see the CSS for details)
+(Note that css3PIE is not used anymore, see the CSS file for details)
 Tested in Chrome, Firefox 5+, Opera, IE 7+, Android 2.3, Opera Mini 6 - **please test** more and **report back**!